reggiestain/vetromedia-test/README.md

 ## Installation

 Clone with GIT or download zip project folder and extract into the "www" directory on your apache server.
-2. The application database file is located in "config/schema/siyakha_test_db.sql" directory of the project folder
-3. Run this sql script on your mysql server to create the "currency_converter" database.
-4. By default Migrations is installed with the default application skeleton

 ## Run Migration
 By default Migrations is installed with the default application skeleton.